-5. Spread onto the Baking Sheet
+5. Spread on the Baking Sheet

-6. Let it Set
+6. Let It Set

 The candy will set rather quickly, between 20 minutes and an hour depending on the heat and humidity in your kitchen.
-Break off a corner; if it's brittle and breaks off easily, you're ready to move on to the next step.
+Break off a corner; if it's brittle and breaks easily, you're ready to move on to the next step.

-7. Break it Up
+7. Break It Up